cardano-foundation/cardano-rosetta/test/deployed-environment-test/README.md

 ## Deployment Test

 ### Description
-Automated API checks for Rosetta deployments on testnet, stagning, shelley-qa and mary-qa.
+Automated API checks for Rosetta deployments on testnet, staging, shelley-qa, mary-qa and mainnet.
 Can also be used for local instance.

 ### Steps:
 - `npm i newman`